StephaneLab/CDE-Gtk-Iconset/README.md

 I have used icewm-menu-fdo to create my menu, it respect FreeDesktop naming but to me it creates too long paths to get to an application.
 So I simplified the config file by hand.
 It's quite easy to get something really efficient.

+You will also find some XPM icons to put in your ~/.icewm/icons directory to enhance your icewm menu.

 Stéphane
 10 03 2022